pyaesone17/lapse/README.md

 Lapse behind the scence depend on https://laravel.com/docs/5.6/notifications.
 So if you want to know more, please kindly check the link.

+For old version please see documentation at https://github.com/pyaesone17/lapse/tree/v1

 ## Install

 Install Via Composer